peytoncordero/DRI25/text-analysis.md

 We removed the stop words (_the_ and _is_), and removed punctuation and case, and simplified what was left (_burning_ becomes _burn_).

-This results in what is essentially a "bag of words," or a corpus of words without any structure.
+This results in what is essentially a "bag of words," or a corpus of words without grammar.

 Because normalizing your text reduces the number of words (and therefore the number of dimensions in your data), and keeps only the words that contribute meaning to the document, this cleaning is usually desirable.